 Lockout functions such as Minimum Time Between Starts and Starts per Hour are not true fault conditions.
 They are based on the internal Real Time Clock (RTC).
 When control power is removed, the RTC value is quickly stored.
 Upon return of power, the timer values are updated from the RTC for elapsed time.
-If the Lockout Time has not expired, the VMX Series cannot be started.
+If the Lockout Time has not expired, the VMX2 Series cannot be started.
 To reset the Lockout Times for emergency restart, see section 5.6.11, under F071.

-• 5.4.5.e Changing to Default Screen During Fault
+5.4.5.e Changing to Default Screen During Fault

-In some cases it may be necessary to alter programmed parameters in order to test or make changes to clear a fault (such as Phase Loss) or to view the more detailed fault history in F085 - F097.
+In some cases, it may be necessary to alter programmed parameters in order to test or make changes to clear a fault (such as Phase Loss), or to view the more detailed fault history in F085 - F097.
 To accomplish this, you must get to the Status Screen so the Fn button becomes active.
 When in a Fault Screen, pressing the Right or Left Arrow buttons will take you to the Status Screen.
 From there, you can press the [Fn] key to enter the Programming Mode and move to different functions.

-5.5 The VMX Function List
+5.5 The VMX2 Function List

-Fn # Group Function Description Adjustment / Display Range Setting Increments Factory Setting Section F001 Motor Nameplate FLA FLA must be programmed for starter to function.
-50-100% of Max Amp Rating.
+Fn # Group Function Description Adjustment / Display Range Setting Increments Factory Setting Password Level Section F001 Motor Nameplate FLA FLA must be programmed for starter to function.
+50 -100% of Max Amp Rating.
 Upper limit of range automatically adjusts downward as Service factor is increased.
-1 amp 0 F002 oad Info.
-Motor Nameplate Service Factor 1.00 - 1.30 SF 0.05 1.0 SF F003 Overload Overload Class During Start NEMA / UL Class 5 - 20 5 Class 10 5.6.1 and F004 and ( Overload Class During Run NEMA / UL Class 5 - 30 5 Class 10 3.2 F005 Motor Overload Reset 0 = Manual 1 = Auto 2 = Disabled Overload 1 0 (Manual) F006 - F009 Reserved for factory use
+1 amp 0 F002 Info.
+Motor Nameplate Service Factor 1.00 - 1.30 SF 0.05 1.0 SF 1 F003 load Overload Class During Start NEMA / UL Class 5 -30 5 Class 10 F004 Overl Overload Class During Run NEMA / UL Class 5 - 30 5 Class 10 5.6.1 and F005 otor and Overload Reset 0 = Manual 1 = Auto 2 = Disabled Overload 1 0 (Manual) 3.2 F006 Z Reserved for factory use 2 F007 F009 Reserved for factory use Read Only